Financial Accounting: Your Pathway to Business Growth | Zell

 • Potential investors: Investors looking for investment opportunities assess financial statements to determine which stocks to buy and at what price.
 They calculate metrics like the price-earning ratio (the stock price divided by profits per share).
 Since all publicly traded companies utilise GAAP accounting methods, shareholders can compare the ratios of different companies and decide on the most promising investment.

-• Management: Financial statements show the management teams how the business is doing and what’s working and what’s not.
+• Management Teams & Decision-Makers: Financial statements show the management teams how the business is doing and what’s working and what’s not.
 If the company has adjusted its operations or introduced innovative products or services, the financial reports can help determine the success of the efforts.

 Check out our blog on US CMA vs ACCA vs CIMA: Which Certification is Better? to plan your financial accounting career.